www-splitcells-net/net.splitcells.network.community/src/main/md/net/splitcells/network/community/deployment/weekly-t8-maintain-live-server.md

 * Update Prometheus based Podman deployment.
 ## Open Tasks
 * [ ] Fix SSL certificate update.
-    * [ ] Enable HTTP server during certificate update.
+    * [x] Enable HTTP server during certificate update.
+    * [ ] What is causing `Caused by: java.nio.channels.UnresolvedAddressException`?
+        * [x] Curl to https://acme-v02.api.letsencrypt.org/directory from inside the container is working without issues.
 * [ ] Check whether authorization and co. is disabled during the certificate update.
 * [ ] The pages of the live server are loading too slowly.
 Check this with Pyroscope.
     * [ ] ProjectsRendererI should not use validateRenderingResult on live server, as this only relevant during builds, tests and static website.